 She has been the musical/vocal director for "Joseph and the Amazing Technicolor Dreamcoat", "Honk!
 The Musical" and the Black Chorus Cabaret (Memphis Black Arts Alliance).
 In addition, she has also directed vocally: "My Christmas Caryl", "You're a Good Man, Charlie Brown," and "Closer than Ever" with Southwest Tennessee Community College.
 Brinson recently performed at the National Civil Rights Museum (Feb.
 2019) in Memphis for a performance regarding an exhibit concerning her alma mater, Morris Brown College: "Without Regard to Race, Color and Gender."
 In addition, Brinson performed a recital in Florida and in her hometown in (Sept.
 2019) honoring the 200th Anniversary of incorporation of Memphis, singing selections of artists from the area (W.C.
 Handy/Earnestine Rodgers Robinson) along with other important African-American spiritual artsong composers, namely, Dr. Sharon J. Willis and Davie Ragland.
 Recently, she has performed in (September 2019) the staged play titled, The Power of Love: Surrendered as Mama Kay (Evans Productions) and the following festivals: Jimmie Lunceford Festival (2021): A Celebration of Memphis Music Heritage and Mississippi Delta Tennessee Williams Festival (2020, 2021) and the Memphis Symphony Orchestra Sunset Symphony (2021, 2022).

-Valetta is a former middle school general/vocal music and ESL teacher for the Memphis City School System.
-She received her degrees in Vocal Performance from Morris Brown College, Middle Tennessee State University and The University of Memphis (ABD).
-Brinson is currently Associate Professor in the Department of Communication, Graphic & Fine Arts at Southwest Tennessee Community College.
-She performs recitals, presents masterclasses, workshops and teaches voice/piano online and in her private studio.
+Valetta is a former middle school general/vocal music and ESL teacher for the Memphis-Shelby County City School System.
+She received her degrees in Vocal Performance from Morris Brown College and Middle Tennessee State University (The University of Memphis-ABD).
+Brinson is currently Associate Professor in the Department of Communication, Graphic & Fine Arts at Southwest Tennessee Community College and adjunct professor at Morris Brown College.
+She regularly performs recitals, presents masterclasses, workshops and teaches voice/piano online and produces music in her private studio, Brinson Music Group.

 Valetta has placed in several competitions, namely the Leontyne Price Vocal Arts Competition, National Association of Teachers of Singing and the Metropolitan Opera National Council Auditions.
 She is a member of such organizations as the NAACP, the Etude Music Club, Delta Omicron Professional Music Fraternity, Inc., Music Teachers National Association and the Tono International Arts Association.
-She is also a member of the board of directors for the Memphis Black Arts Alliance for which she serves as secretary. https://memphisblackarts.org/
+She is also a founding member of the Memphis Morris Brown College Alumni Association for which she serves as secretary.

 For more info and listening examples, see YouTube.